Mimi (2021 Nigerian film)

 Mimi is a 2021 Nigerian romantic comedy film written and directed by Samuel Olatunji.
 The film stars Ireti Doyle, Toyin Abraham, Bimbo Akintola in the lead roles.
-It became the first Nollywood film ever to have had its premiere at a beach when it was premiered at the Wave Beach in Elegushi on 13 May 2021.
-The film had its theatrical release on 14 May 2021.
+It became the first Nollywood film to hold its premiere at a beach when it was premiered at the Wave Beach in Elegushi on 13 May 2021.
+The film was released theatrically on 14 May 2021.